 I hope it can be also useful for you - no matter if you are heading to Spain or not :) This is basically a 3-season packing list for women hiking and camping solo.

 I tried to find same or similar items for reference – some of them are discontinued or older versions of whatever is in stores now.
 I provide also some alternative choices of similar, high-quality options for you to check out.

 Packing list: Clothes

 Trousers (North Face) – Quick-drying and lightweight with zip-off legs, very comfortable and stretchy.
 I can't remember what is the name of the model I have, which is a pity as I absolutely love them!
-I think it's probably this model: UK/US.

 I liked it, just trying something new now.
 When choosing backpacking bra remember to choose one where the straps won't rub under your backpack's straps.

-Boots – Salomon Quest 4D (UK/US).
+Boots – Salomon Quest 4D.
 I loved them from the start.
 I don’t want to switch to trail runners just yet, my backpack is still a bit too heavy for that.
 And anyway, they just fit me so well I don’t really want to change into anything else!
 If you want to find out why I love my Solomon Quest 4D boots, read this review :).

 Packing list: hiking and camping gear